All Episodes

 There are other conservative representatives and senators are standing strong.

-But when we shift our gaze to the Republican leadership in the Senate and the House, and even to some of the House freshmen, for whom we've had high expectations, there might be a little cause for concern there.
+But when we shift our gaze to the Republican leadership in the Senate and the House, and even to some of the House freshmen for whom we've had high expectations, there might be a little cause for concern there.

-Even though the Bush tax cuts were extended, the Democrats lost their shirts and they still set the premise for the lame duck section.
+The Democrats lost their shirts and they still set the premise for the lame duck section.

 Next came the House Republicans' disappointing failure to make much headway in defunding Obamacare, which it blamed on insurmountable legislative rules.

-This rule meaning, well, continuing resolution, uh, you can't do a legislation in there, you can only attack discretionary spending.
+This rule meaning, well, continuing resolution, you can't do any legislation in there.

 We need to be doing a budget to do that.